Asparagus Bacon Spring Rolls

 It can sometimes be hard to find good spring roll ingredients and tools.
 Here’s some of the favorites:

 Three Ladies Rice Paper Wrappers – Love these wrappers.
 Easy to work with.
 Consistently one of the best wrappers we’ve found.

 Rice Paper Water Bowl – The perfect bowl for dipping the rice paper at the table.
 These have been life changers when it comes to our spring roll parties.
 Easy for everyone to dip and takes up so much less table space.

 OXO Julienne Tool – This little tool makes julienning the carrots and other ingredients a breeze.

 Red Boat Fish Sauce – 100% all natural first press extra virgin Vietnamese fish sauce.
-A solid craft fish sauce producer.
+One of the best craft fish sauce producers.

 Koon Chun Hoisin Sauce – Our house favorite hoisin sauce.
 Great flavor.
 We use it to make a dipping sauce for spring rolls.

 Now we have two weeks before Christmas arrives and we still can’t believe it’s almost here.
 Where did 2011, 2012 and now 2013 go to?
 If you figure it out, let us know!

 Hope all your holiday planning is swell, full of family and great food.
 And fingers crossed, less mall time and less stress!

 - 1 bunch (1 bunch) tender baby asparagus (about 1⁄2 pound / 225g)